Sigil SDKs

 | Local development | `http://127.0.0.1:8124` |

-You'll also need an **SP API key** (Bearer auth on every request) and, for the Rust signers, a 32-byte Ed25519 **SP signing seed** (the SP's half of the device co-signature).
+You'll also need an **SP API key** (Bearer auth on every request) and a 32-byte Ed25519 **SP signing seed** (the SP's half of the device co-signature, used by both the Rust signers and `@sigil/astrotrain`'s `AstrotrainClient`).
 Both are issued by your Sigil administrator — see [Introduction](/introduction.md) for the onboarding flow.

 ---